 This optional section is used to define the elevation data source to be used for extracting the cross section geometry.
 Depending upon the elevation data source type that is selected, different options are provided to specify additional elevation data information.

 See this section for information on the types of terrain elevation data that can be used for constructing cross sections.

-If the checkbox for this section is unchecked, then the subsequent sections below it are unavailable (i.e., grayed out).
-In addition, no geometry will be created when the cross sections are created.
-The cross sections will just be a flat horizontal lines at elevation 0.
+If the section checkbox is unchecked, then the subsequent sections below it will be unavailable (i.e., grayed out).
+In addition, no geometry will be created when the cross section is created.
+The cross section will just be a flat horizontal line at elevation 0.

 Cross Section Geometry Extraction Control

-This optional section is used to control the amount of cross section geometry to extract for the selected polylines.
-This assures the user that adequately deep cross sections are created on both sides of the river reach.
+This optional section is used to control the amount of the cross section geometry to extract for the selected polyline.
+This assures that an adequately deep enough cross section is created on both sides of the river reach.
 The software will attempt to retrieve the cross section geometry data to the depth specified within the maximum cross section width specified.

-If the selected polylines do not extend outward far enough to get the cross section depth requested, the software will automatically extend the constructed cross sections further outward.
-Similarly, if the selected polylines extend too far outward for too large of a depth, the software will automatically trim the constructed cross sections.
+If the selected polyline does not extend outward far enough to get the cross section depth specified, the software will automatically extend the constructed cross section further outward.
+Similarly, if the selected polyline extends too far outward for the depth specified, the software will automatically trim the constructed cross section.